cloudflare/cloudflare-docs/content/cache/how-to/cache-keys.md

 A default cache key includes:

 1. Full URL:
-    - scheme - not shown above, but could be HTTP or HTTPS.
+    - scheme - could be HTTP or HTTPS.
-    - host - which in this example is `www.cloudflare.com`
+    - host - for example, `www.cloudflare.com`
-    - URI with query string - in this example is `/logo.jpg`
+    - URI with query string - for example, `/logo.jpg`
 2. Origin header sent by client (for CORS support).
 3.  `x-http-method-override`, `x-http-method`, and `x-method-override` headers.
 4.  `x-forwarded-host`, `x-host`, `x-forwarded-scheme` (unless http or https), `x-original-url`, `x-rewrite-url`, and `forwarded` headers.